bioidiap/bob/README.rst

 * Put the same tags in ``conda/meta.yaml`` too.
 You need to pin like this:
   ``bob.extension 2.4.5``.
 * Tag and push.
-* Remove the pins again to relax the dependencies.
+* Remove the pins again to relax the dependencies while in master.

 ..
 External References